Visiting Dubai In September 2026 – Simple Guide

 What to Wear in Dubai in September

-September in Dubai remains hot, with temperatures often around 38–40°C, so lightweight, breathable fabrics like cotton, linen, and bamboo are essential to stay comfortable.
+September in Dubai remains hot, so lightweight, breathable fabrics like cotton, linen, and bamboo are essential to stay comfortable.
 Opt for light, neutral colours that reflect sunlight and help keep you cool.
 Don’t forget a wide-brimmed hat, UV-protective sunglasses, and high-SPF sunscreen for sun protection.

 Dubai is modern and cosmopolitan, but modest dress is still appreciated, especially in public places.
 Covering shoulders and knees is recommended when visiting malls, souks, or cultural sites.
 For mosques and religious sites, women should bring a scarf to cover their hair, and both men and women should wear loose, modest clothing that covers arms and legs.